 Because of this, through their resource activism, Julia plans to continue expanding their work and reach as an author, illustrator, and publisher.

-Julia has been working to help white folks understand their role in racism through self-study resources under a series known as “Stories“.
+Julia has been working to help white folks understand their role in racism through self-study resources under a series known as “Stories”, which will be available for purchase as a course by early 2021.